minimo-io/braaay-front-site/README.md

 ## To Do: Speed & UI/UX

+- GraphQL:

+  - Abastract the stripHtml
+  - Be able to concatenate GQL queries, so i can add the total number of posts in the latests
   - Starting working in the structure for fetching data from the GraphQL >Currently<

 - Add component for schema.
 - Filtering menu in search should receive a payload will selecteed filters, and pre-select a country for example.
 - On modal we need hover with white opacity in the BG, like https://v3.tailwindcss.com/docs/installation (open menu)